Remote Worker Experience

 If you wish to download or upgrade to the latest version of the above packs, feel free to do this outside the activities below which are covering the core Remote Worker pack configuration.

-The Remote Worker Experience pack refers to Digital Experience scores in some of its dashboards therefore the Digital Experience Score pack should be installed before installing the Remote Worker Pack.
+The Remote Worker Experience pack refers to Digital Experience Scores in some of its dashboards, therefore the Digital Experience Score pack should be installed before installing the Remote Worker Experience pack.
+This pack is macOS enabled so if you want to target macOS machines you must ensure that the Digital Experience Score for macOS pack and macOS Content Pack have been installed as they are needed for macOS compatibility.

 Change log & Upgrade Process